-Review and approve the Investment Policy for City of Corinth for FY 2016-2017.
+Review and approve the Investment Policy for City of Corinth for FY 2017-2018.

-In accordance with Public Funds Investment Act, Chapter 2256 of the Texas Government Code, the city is required to adopt a formal written Investment Policy for the investment of public funds.
+In accordance with Public Funds Investment Act, Chapter 2256 of the Texas Government Code, the city is required to annually adopt a formal written Investment Policy for the investment of public funds.
 The policy establishes investment parameters and guidelines for the investment program in order to achieve the goals of safety, liquidity, diversification, rate-of-return, and public trust, and designates the authorized investment officer responsible for the daily investment activity by the City.

-As part of the annual review process, staff reviews the policy and may recommend revisions to the existing policy, if needed.
-Recommended revisions to the City's Investment Policy are listed below.
+As part of the annual process, staff reviews the policy and may recommend revisions to the existing policy, if needed.
+There are no revisions recommended.